1933 El Monte berry strike: Cause and development

 Wages were constantly shifting and the work was insecure, with worker's wages not being guaranteed weekly or even daily.
 Workers were paid per crate of berries, depending on the kind of berries picked.
 Strikers, initially, demanded a raise to a consistent 35 cents per hour (the workday was usually 10–12 hours), which was promptly rejected by Japanese American farmers.
 The Japanese countered with an offer of 20 cents per hour, but that was also rejected by the strikers.
 Hourly wages prior to the strike were disputed: the Los Angeles Chamber of Commerce placed estimates as high as 25 cents per hour, while workers argued the average was 15 cents and that 9 cents per hour wages were not unusual.

 With no workers to pick fruit during a critical harvest season, Japanese farmers looked for support from organizations within the Japanese community to help pick berries.
 Children were excused from school to help while friends and relatives came from around Southern California to aid in the harvest.

-The El Monte Chamber of Commerce had a vested interest in keeping Mexican workers non-unionized and used tactics such as red-baiting to turn public opinion against the strikers.
+The El Monte Chamber of Commerce had a vested interest in keeping Mexican and Filipino workers non-unionized and used tactics such as red-baiting to turn public opinion against the strikers.

 The month-long strike ended on July 6, 1933, with field workers winning a pyrrhic victory: the workers won an increased daily wage of $1.50 a day, but on July 10 the Bureau of Industrial Relations declared that the agreement was only binding on the vegetable farms on the coast, and did not apply to the berry farms in the valley.
 The Japanese Chamber of Commerce, with the support of the white community, recommended that further participants in Mexican labor strikes be deported, and an entire growing season had been lost with families earning no wages.